annameliksetian/jcv/index.md

 - **LinkedIn:** [linkedin.com/in/ameliksetian](https://www.linkedin.com/in/ameliksetian/)

 ## About
-PhD candidate in Cognitive Neuroscience with 5+ years of experience in EdTech, instructional design, and learning analytics.
-Strong track record of creating effective online learning solutions, coordinating educational projects, and mentoring in digital education.
+PhD candidate in Cognitive Neuroscience with 5+ years of experience in documentation management, process coordination, and data organization.
+I am skilled in maintaining digital workspaces, supporting teams with clear procedures, and ensuring smooth communication across projects and departments.

 ## Education
 - **PhD candidate, Cognitive Neuroscience**